Search

 This tax term applies when rights to compensation are conditioned upon future performance of services or the occurrence of...

-Can I control when I will be taxed on a restricted stock grant?
+Can I control when I will be taxed on restricted stock and restricted stock units (RSUs)?
 This is premium content

 Is the value of my restricted stock at vesting subject to state and local taxes?
 What if I move?
 This is premium content